Autoregressive Guidance of Deep Spatially Selective Filters using Bayesian Tracking for Efficient Extraction of Moving Speakers: Introduction

 Highly constrained recording setups, such as a seated conference meeting with a centrally placed microphone array~\cite{chen20libricss}, may legitimate the assumption of stationary and directionally distinct speaker locations.
 However, more general settings like the dinner party scenario considered in \cite{barker18chime5}, clearly violate these assumptions.
 The resulting time-varying \acp{snr} due to changing speaker-to-array distances and directionally ambiguous constellations, e.g., crossing speakers, significantly increase the difficulty of the enhancement task.
 While deep \acp{ssf} are capable of resolving such ambiguities by utilizing temporal context to learn the target's temporal-spectral characteristics~\cite{kienegger25wg_ssf}, the need for precise directional guidance bears an additional challenge.
 Since continuous knowledge of the target speaker’s \ac{doa} throughout the recording, referred to as \textit{strong} guidance, is in general unavailable, \textit{weakly} guided \ac{tse} relies only on the initial direction and incorporates a tracking algorithm to automate the steering of the \ac{ssf}~\cite{kienegger25wg_ssf,kienegger25sg_ssf,kienegger25deep_joint_ar_ssf}.
 However, accurate tracking of a moving target speaker under difficult acoustic conditions typically requires resource-intensive \acp{nn}~\cite{diaz21srp_phat, bohlender21ssl_temporal_context, yang2022srp_dnn, wang2023fnssl_full_band_narrow_band_tracking,xiao25tf_mamba_ssl}, increasing the computational burden of the \ac{tse} pipeline.

-While most speech enhancement systems operate offline, increasing demand in telecommunications, assistive technologies, and consumer electronics drives research toward real-time solutions~\cite{tan18cruse, defossez20demucs, braun21cruse}.
+\diffComm{While most speech enhancement systems operate offline, increasing demand in telecommunications, assistive technologies, and consumer electronics drives research toward real-time solutions~\cite{tan18cruse, defossez20demucs, braun21cruse}.
 Typically implemented as frame-wise causal versions of offline methods, these approaches suffer from a fundamental disadvantage due to being restricted to current and past data during processing~\cite{luo19conv_tasnet, chao24SEmamba}.
 However, recent works show that their sequential nature can also benefit the enhancement performance.
 An \ac{ar} \ac{nn} architecture with the processed signal as feedback facilitates improved exploitation of the temporal correlations of speech to preserve waveform continuity~\cite{andreev23iterative_autoregression, pan24paris_autoregressive_separation,shen25arise}.
-Pseudo-\ac{ar} training strategies allow these methods to maintain parallelizability while generalizing to frame-wise inference.
+Pseudo-\ac{ar} training strategies allow these methods to maintain parallelizability while generalizing to frame-wise inference.}{Driven by applications in telecommunications, assistive technologies, and consumer electronics, many speech enhancement systems are implemented as frame-wise causal methods restricted to current and past data \cite{tan18cruse}.
+Besides being a necessity for low latency enhancement, causal methods also allow to elegantly include \ac{ar} feedback of the processed signal to better exploit temporal correlations of speech and preserve waveform continuity \cite{andreev23iterative_autoregression, pan24paris_autoregressive_separation,shen25arise}, with pseudo-AR training strategies maintaining parallelizability while generalizing to frame-wise inference.}